nilovelez/machete/readme.txt

 = Post & Page cloner: =
 Adds a "duplicate" link to post, page and most post types lists.
 Also adds "copy to new draft" function to the post editor.

+= Social Sharing Buttons: =
+Social sharing made the Machete way.
+The icons are made as a custom webfont embedded in a CSS minified file that only weights 5.6Kb.
+The sharing actions are made uning each platform\'s native share URLs.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/machete` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Configure each tool using the corresponding link on the **Machete** side menu

 == Frequently Asked Questions ==

 = Doesn't plugin X does that better? =

 Yes, but Machete does it well enough and probably is much lighter.

+= Is there any set-it-and-forget it alternative to Machete? =

+Machete is meant to be used as a development suite.
+If you are looking for a simpler solution to cut out WordPress bloat, you should have a look at WordPress WPO Tweaks & Optimizations by fernando Tellado (https://wordpress.org/plugins/wpo-tweaks/)

+= Why does Wordfence show a warning when I save my options? =

+Machete caches some of its options to files located in `wp-content\uploads\machete\` lo speed up loading.
+This is completely safe, but it's not a normal WordPress behaviour and it might make plugins like WordFence raise a warning.
+Just whilelist the action, save again and you'll be fine.

+= Why doesn't Machete have an option to disable Gutenberg? =

+Like it or not, the WordPress Block Editor (codenamed Gutenberg) is here to stay.
+Instead of disabling Gutenberg, you should be focusing on updating you workflow to use it.
+If you need to disable gutenberg during the transion, you should use the official Classic Editor plugin (https://wordpress.org/plugins/classic-editor/)

 == Screenshots ==